 Measuring employee engagement is a challenging task.
 Coming up with good questions, preparing the questionnaire, and ensuring a high response rate are all critical parts for taking a successful measurement.

 The main challenge in questionnaire research is that you only get one shot.
 If you make a mistake in a question, there’s a good chance it will be invalid.
 This may render a big part of the full questionnaire useless.

 One of the key take-home messages is therefore not to design questions yourself unless you’re a psychometrics expert.
-Designing questions takes a lot of nuance and requires extensive testing before they can be put to real use.
+Designing questions takes a lot of nuances and requires extensive testing before they can be put to real use.
 When you do this without expert knowledge you run the risk of creating a survey that doesn’t measure what you want to measure.
 As a result, the survey often cannot be used for analytics nor can it be used to calculate an ROI.